-- Ensure that there is one helmet per person at the crag before you arrive to avoid the need to "share" helmets. - Designate a "helmet zone" and require that all participants and leaders wear helmets in this area at all times. - Teach rock safety before arriving at the crag.
-This includes what to do when someone yells "rock", etiquette when walking around belayers, where packs will be placed, and any potential hazards of the particular site (snakes, cliffs etc).
+- Ensure that there is one helmet per person at the crag before you arrive to avoid the need to "share" helmets. - Designate a "helmet zone" and require that all participants and leaders always wear helmets in this area.

+Teach rock safety before arriving at the crag.
+This includes what to do when someone yells "rock", etiquette when walking around belayers, where packs will be placed, and any potential hazards of the site (snakes, cliffs etc).

-Ensure that one adult is a "rover" at all times, not on belay.
+Ensure that one adult is always a "rover", not on belay.